 Dysgeusia or taste disorder

 Dysgeusia or taste disorder is when the sense of taste becomes distorted.
+It is also known as parageusia.
 Taste disorder can be from birth or caused by other factors.
+It can be associated with ageusia ( the complete lack of taste) or hypogeusia ( a decrease in taste sensivity).
 The main ones that cause dysgeusia are:

 - Chemotherapy: chemotherapy treatment has many side-effects in which the entire oral cavity is affected.
 One such side-effects is the origin of dysgeusia.
 Similarly, radiation therapy for the head and neck can also cause taste disorder.